Humphrey de Bohun, 3rd Earl of Hereford: Opposition to Edward I

 At the time of the Salisbury parliament, Hereford was accompanying two of the king's daughters to Brabant, and could not be present.
 On his return, however, as Constable of England, he joined Bigod in July in refusing to perform feudal service.
 The two earls were joined in their opposition by the earls of Arundel and Warwick.
 The main reason for the magnates' defiance was the heavy burden of taxation caused by Edward's continuous warfare in Wales, France and Scotland.
 In this they were also joined by Robert Winchelsey, the Archbishop of Canterbury, who was in the midst of an ongoing dispute with the king over clerical taxation.
-At one point Bohun and Bigod turned up in person at the Exchequer to protest a tax they claimed did not have the consent of the community of the realm.
-For Hereford there was also a personal element in the opposition to the king, after the humiliation and the affront to his liberties he had suffered over the dispute in the Marches.
+At one point, Bohun and Bigod turned up in person at the Exchequer to protest a tax that they claimed did not have the consent of the community of the realm.
+For Hereford, there was also a personal element in the opposition to the king, after the humiliation and the affront to his liberties he had suffered over the dispute in the Marches.
 At a meeting just outside London, Bohun gave an impassioned speech objecting to the king's abuse of power and demanding the restoration of ancient liberties.
 The grievances were summarised in a document known as the Remonstrances.

 Neither party showed any inclination to back down, and the nation seemed on the brink of another civil war.
 Just as the conflict was coming to a head, however, external events intervened to settle it.
 In September 1297, the English suffered a heavy defeat to the Scots at the Battle of Stirling Bridge.
 The Scottish victory exposed the north of England to Scottish raids led by William Wallace.
 The war with Scotland received wider support from the English magnates, now that their own homeland was threatened, than did the war in France to protect the king's continental possessions.
 Edward abandoned his campaign in France and negotiated a truce with the French king.
 He agreed to confirm Magna Carta in the so-called Confirmatio Cartarum (Confirmation of the Charters).
 The earls consequently consented to serve with the king in Scotland, and Hereford was in the army that won a decisive victory over the Scots in the Battle of Falkirk in 1298.
 Hereford, not satisfied that the king had upheld the charter, withdrew after the battle, forcing Edward to abandon the campaign.